jvitku/rl/sarsa/README.md

 ## TODO

+* rl_sarsa node (communication??) sometimes somehow crashes and:

+		* it the node sends mostly only one action (sometimes action is changed or two actions periodically change)

 * rl_sarsa does not work in the synchronous mode!
 Some component is not ready at all.
 Also: e.g. on Macbook two models have problems with synchronization, while on stronger computer everything is OK !!!
 * Add the config input (to the QLambda) specifying sample size (0,1] for sampling state variables
 * Add the ability to dynamically add Prosperity observer from jython, thus ditch the need of subclassing of QLambda